 No. Documentation Details

 1 Application form and CV Use GSIS forms.

 2 Requested supervisor Use GSIS form.

-Examination admission Use GSIS forms.
-(Attach to the photo ID card one photograph of yourself

-3 card and photo ID (head and shoulders, hatless) taken no more than three months prior to
+3 Examination admission card and photo ID Card Use GSIS forms.
+(Attach to the photo ID card one photograph of yourself (head and shoulders, hatless) taken no more than three months prior to application.)

-Card application.)

-4 Certificate of (expected) graduation, certificate of (expected) degree conferral, certificate of (scheduled) application for degree, or certificate of (expected) completion Certificate of (expected) graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), certificate of (scheduled) application for degree issued by your two-year college or technical school chair, etc. or certificate of (expected) completion issued by the head of the school you last attended 5 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school your last attended, etc. 6 TOEFL®Test or TOEIC®Test Scoresheet 8 Required for applicants for General selection, Early graduate student selection and selection for overseas students, etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Sciences (Group 7).
+4 Certificate of (expected) graduation, certificate of (expected) degree conferral, certificate of (scheduled) application for degree, or certificate of (expected) completion Certificate of (expected) graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and Quality Enhancement of Higher Education (NIAD-QE), certificate of (scheduled) application for degree issued by your two-year college or technical school chair, etc. or certificate of (expected) completion issued by the head of the school you last attended 5 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school your last attended, etc. 6 TOEFL®Test or TOEIC®Test Scoresheet 9 Required for applicants for General selection, Early graduate student selection and selection for overseas students, etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Sciences (Group 7).
 TOEFL and TOEIC examinations must have been taken no more than two years before the first day of the entrance examination.
-7 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: -Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSISBeing exempt from an entrance examination fee with the support for the Great East Japan Earthquake, 2016 Kumamoto Earthquake or The Heavy Rain Event of July 2018.
+7 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: - Japanese government (MEXT) scholarships - The admission fee waiver applicants affected by natural disasters.
 8 Receipt and duplicate copy thereof Use GSIS form, entering your name.
-Not required if the following conditions are applicable: -Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSISBeing exempt from an entrance examination fee with the support for the Great East Japan Earthquake, 2016 Kumamoto Earthquake or The Heavy Rain Event of July 2018.
+Not required if the following conditions are applicable: - Japanese government (MEXT) scholarships. - The admission fee waiver applicants affected by natural disasters.
 9 Return envelope for examination card Use the envelope designated by GSIS.
-(Enter name, address and postcode and attach a 372 yen stamp.)
+(Enter name, address and postcode and attach a 384 yen stamp.)
 10 Envelope for official correspondence Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 530 yen stamp.)
+(Clearly write name, address and postcode and attach a 540 yen stamp.)
 11 Other Submit papers, reports, etc., if any, that demonstrate scholastic ability.
 Those who wish to apply for Group 5 (excluding mature student applicants) must submit a copy of the research plan (about two pages of A4 size paper) and a copy of their graduation thesis (including those that have yet to be submitted).
 If the thesis is written in a language other than English or Japanese, please submit a summary written in Japanese or English.
 In lieu of a graduation thesis, you may submit a research paper, of about 10,000 characters in Japanese, or about 10 A4-size pages in English.
 Mature students (see Note 5 below) and overseas students (see Note 4 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)" composed by the faculty member projected to be in charge of the students.